MayankDevil/Indardanus/README.md

 ### Theme Mode

-Switch between dark and light that help to more effective view as day Nidht and Battery Saving.
+_Switch between dark and light that help to more effective view as day Nidht and Battery Saving._

 ### Theme

-it theme difficult to set becuse it is colour website but I am make it simple and while theme with multiple colour theme
+_it theme difficult to set becuse it is colour website but I am make it simple and while theme with multiple colour theme._